Game Connectivity and Adaptive Dynamics: Main results

 \end{theorem}

-This result shows that, strikingly, connectedness is a ubiquitous property among generic games that have a pure Nash equilibrium and sufficiently many players.
+This result shows that, strikingly, connectedness is a ubiquitous property among generic games that have a pure Nash equilibrium and sufficiently many players relative to the maximal number of actions.
 Moreover, since connectedness implies weak acyclicity, the same is true of the latter property as well.